mozilla/socialapi-dev/docs/socialAPI.md

 **url**
 > String, required.
 The URL that the user is viewing, including query string, but minus any hash text, of the root of the current browser viewing context.

-No response is necessary; however, the service may respond with a user-recommend-prompt-response if the click target should change its appearance.
+No response is necessary; however, the service may respond on the same port with a user-recommend-prompt-response if the click target should change its appearance.

 ### `user-isidle`